MarcoF1969/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning
-Repository for Coursera Machine Learning exercise
+Repository for Coursera Machine Learning exercise.
-The R code contains the code for the Coursera Machine Learning exercise w.r.t. the dumbbell / biceps curl The R Markdown file is on Rpubs: http://rpubs.com/mfolpmer/260062
+The R code contains the code for the Coursera Machine Learning exercise w.r.t. the dumbbell / biceps curl.
+The R Markdown file is on Rpubs: http://rpubs.com/mfolpmer/260062

-Introduction
+## Introduction
 For the Coursera Machine Learning exercise two files are provided, training input and testing input.
 The files are related to a dumbbell biceps curl exercise in which test persons were asked to perform a biceps curl while wearing a belt.
 Sensors were attached to the belt, the dumbbell, the fore-arm and arm.
-While performing the exercise the test persons were assigned to 5 classes, so A, or B, ... or E.
-If the exercise (or part of the exercise, a movement) was executed correctly, the observation was assigned to class A.
-Classes B to E were used for several types of errors the test persons could perform.
+While performing the exercise the test persons were assigned to 5 classes, so A, or B, ... or E. If the exercise (or part of the exercise, a movement) was executed correctly, the observation was assigned to class A. Classes B to E were used for several types of errors the test persons could perform.
 The Coursera exercise is to fit a predictive classification model to the training input and predict the outcomes for the testing input.

-The program
+## The program

 1. Preparation
 In the first part of the program the relevant libraries are called and the data is read to R files training_input and testing_input.